Pranjal500/Fyle_Web_Development_assessment/README.md

-Tax Calculator Web App Readme
+Tax Calculator Web App Readme file

 Files: index.html: Contains the structure of the web page, including the form for input and the modal for displaying results.